 BLAKE is the algorithm with the highest flexibility, and the largest number of potential architectures.
 It can be easily folded horizontally and vertically by factors of two and four.
 It can also be easily pipelined even in the folded architectures.
 It is also the only algorithm that has a relatively efficient architecture that is smaller than the basic iterative architecture of SHA-2.
+Finally, BLAKE is the only algorithm that can benefit substantially from using embedded block memories of both Xilinx and Altera FPGAs.

 Our future work will include experimental testing of all developed high-speed architectures of the SHA-3 finalists, using high-performance FPGA boards based on Xilinx and Altera FPGAs, equipped with high-speed communication interface, such as PCI Express.